Togohogo1-Archive/nppexec-scripts/README.md

 Scripts used in the [NppExec](https://github.com/d0vgan/nppexec) Notepad++ plugin

 ### Running a Script
 Press F6 in Notepad++, select the `<temporary script>` dropdown option, and click OK.
-Alternatively, a script can be run with a Keyboard Shortcut, outlined in the section below:
+Alternatively, a script can be run with a Keyboard Shortcut.

 ### Binding a Script to a Keyboard Shortcut
 1. Press F6 in Notepad++ and select the `<temporary script>` dropdown option